 By using the Hawaii Foreign-Trade Zone, firms delay payment of duty (taxes) until they decide to enter the merchandise into U.S. Customs territory.
 Foreign merchandise transiting U.S. ports for foreign destinations avoids the payment of U.S. Customs duties and taxes through the use of Foreign-Trade Zones.
 Merchandise is inspected and sorted in Foreign-Trade Zones with only the saleable portion entering U.S. Customs Territory.
 Duty deferral or avoidance results in substantial cash savings.

 Taking Advantage of the Tariff Schedule

 The Tariff Schedule of the United States provides many opportunities for FTZ users.
 FTZ users look for differences in duty rates between components and final manufactured products.
-Products manufactured from foreign-sourced components within an FTZ may be subject to a lower duty rate than the sum of the parts from which they were made.
+Products manufactured or assembled from foreign-sourced components within an FTZ may be subject to a lower duty rate than the sum of the parts from which they were made.
 This also applies to sets or kits.